Bio — Long Form

 I recorded the following first ascents in my journal, but neglected to note the exact dates for some.
 Most occurred during the summers of 1970 to 1973.
 I enjoyed many other climbs in the Winds, including a number of other first ascents.
 I regret not recording most of those climbs in my journal, here are the ones I did write down:

-Les Dames Anglaises #1, small but well known feature between Warren and Doublet peaks, first free ascent (5.9).
+Les Dames Anglaises #1, small but well known feature between Warren and Doublet peaks, bouldered it out for a first free ascent FFA (5.9).
 This little gem is not a big deal these days, but back in the early 70s, doing 5.9 rock on a Wind River peak was something, so it made it into my notebook.

 Stroud Peak, North West Face Direct, first ascent (with Kristina Thorpe), 5.8 grade three, 13 pitches.
 Start at small snow patch just before N.W. buttress.
 Wander up crack systems and couloir, then behind prominent giant flake about 2/3 way up at about 9 pitches.
 From here traverse 1 pitch east then go 3 pitches to summit.
 A nice alpine rock climb of moderate difficulty.